nipun-ghanathe/dotfiles/README.md

 ### 📝 To-dos

+- [ ] Improve your setup bash scripts by taking inspiration from Omarchy and Omakub
 - [ ] Try using `vim.fn.chansend` instead of `vim-slime` for interactive-programming.
   Refer to this video on [Neovim terminal by TJDevries](https://youtu.be/ooTcnx066Do?t=440)
 - [ ] Make your zsh config more minimal. (aim for \<100 ms startup time)